1x0DE5CA/xcbs/README.md

 [![CMake - Windows, Linux (GCC, CLang)](https://github.com/xc0ff/xcbs/actions/workflows/cmake-multi-platform.yml/badge.svg)](https://github.com/xc0ff/xcbs/actions/workflows/cmake-multi-platform.yml)

 > [!CAUTION]
-> This project in it's early development stages, so expect a lot of missing features and bugs.
+> This project is in it's early development stages, so expect a lot of missing features and bugs.

 Essentially, a little (I guess?) project of a solo dev (me).
 I work on it to get better at programming in C and C++, and to get better with building tools, organizing and maintaining a project, and also to get better with all the github fuss.
 Now, to the actual description.